nikitakodkany/NutriGenieVegAI/README.md

-# VRR: Fitness Recipe Recommender
+# veg·e·tar·i·an Fitness Recipe Recommender

 ## Overview

-**VRR** (Veg Recipe Recommender) is an AI-powered system that provides personalized meal recommendations to help you meet your fitness and nutrition goals.
+An AI-powered system that provides personalized meal recommendations to help you meet your fitness and nutrition goals.
 It combines user profile analysis, nutritional calculations, dietary/allergen filtering, and advanced recipe generation using open-source large language models (LLMs).

 ---